love-borjeson/tm_ws/README.md

 Open RStudio.
 From the *File* menu, choose *Open file*.
 Navigate to the folder where you saved the workshop material.
 Select *1_simple_model.R*

 When the script open in RStudio, place the cursor at the top and press *ctrl+enter*.
-You can now ctrl-enter your way through script 1-7.
+You can now ctrl-enter your way through script 1-7 (script 6-7 requires some additional packages to be installed, you'll notice when you get there).
 It is recommended to run the scripts in order, but every script *can* be run independently.
 Buckle-up and enjoy!